DDynamic-Evolution/MikoStorm/README.md

 ## Open Source

-Gridrunner Client is a third party viewer derived from the official [Second Life](https://github.com/secondlife/viewer) client.
+Gridrunner Client is a third party viewer derived from the official [Second Life](https://github.com/secondlife/viewer) client and [Firestorm Viewer](https://github.com/FirestormViewer/phoenix-firestorm).
-The client codebase has been open source since 2007 and is available under the LGPL license and for [Firestorm Viewer] (https://github.com/FirestormViewer/phoenix-firestorm).
+The client codebase has been open source since 2007 and is available under the LGPL license

 ## Build Instructions